Juluca

 Activist Joey Wynn:

-Juluca was the first two-drug pill; six years later, I believe the benefits do not outweigh the difficulties of this option.
-Many drug-to-drug interactions and numerous reports of diarrhea and headaches make this a difficult choice in this era.
-The timing of taking this with other items such as vitamins and other OTC products make this a complicated lifestyle to manage.
-I do not know of anyone still on this from before 2021.
-I’m sure for a handful of folks this works and they don’t want to switch, but for those about to select a new therapy, this might not be a good option.
+Juluca was the first two-drug pill; seven years later, I believe the benefits do not outweigh the difficulties of this option.
+Many drug-drug interactions and numerous reports of diarrhea and headaches make this a difficult choice in today’s market.
+The timing of taking this with other pills such as vitamins and other over-the-counter products make this a complicated regimen to manage.
+I do not know of anyone still on this option; but I’m sure for a small handful of folks it works and they don’t want to switch.
+For people about to select a new therapy, this probably isn’t a good option to begin your journey, so keep looking.